h6465617468/Happy2EncryptedChat/README.md

 # Happy2 Encrypted Chat
-It has end-to-end encryption.
-The message is instantly destroyed on the server side.
-Not suitable for illegal use.
-It also has a Chatbot feature.
-Only 2 people can message.
-Finally the software uses websocket.
+This is a secure app that encrypts your messages.
+No one can see your messages except you and the person you are talking to.
+The messages are deleted from the server as soon as they are sent.
+Please use this app responsibly.
+You can also talk to a Chatbot if you want.
+This app only allows 2 people to chat at a time.
+The app works with websocket technology.

 | Name | End-To-End Encryption | Encryption Algorithms | Storage | Fake Theme | Security
 | :---: | :---: | :---: | :---: | :---: | :---: |